Cancer in rabbits

 Rabbits do tend to get other "growths" under their skin that are not cancer.
 They could be abscesses or non-cancer tumors.

-These cancers can spread to the lungs as well causing labored breathing.
+Cancers can spread to the lungs as well causing labored breathing.
 However, if your bunny raises his or her head to breath and has labored breathing, it is not always a sign of lung cancer as rabbits are prone to upper respiratory problems if they have been in drafts or dusty areas.
 If your bunny does exhibit signs of labored breathing, have your rabbit veterinarian run tests and/or take X-rays to diagnose the problem.

 Unfortunately, chemotherapy treatments have been designed for dogs and cats but not for rabbits.
 The toxic drugs could cause more pain and suffering than the cancer itself.
 If the cancer is detected early enough, it can be surgically removed.
 If your bunny has cancer that can not be surgically removed, the best thing you can do for him/her is: